varsha7104/ai-resume-analyzer/README.md

 AI-powered Resume Analyzer built with React & Puter.js.
 Includes seamless auth, upload and store resumes, and match candidates to jobs using smart AI evaluations.
 All wrapped in a clean, reusable UI.

+# 🧠 AI Resume Analyzer

+Build this project step by step with our detailed tutorial on [JavaScript Mastery YouTube](https://www.youtube.com/c/JavaScriptMastery).
+Join the JSM family!

+---

 ## 📋 Table of Contents